HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 * **Filename:** The test set image on our local drive (for reference)
 * **Correct:** A flag showing whether the predicted label is the same as the actual label

-This dataset is extremely useful, as we can not only calculate our classification accuracy, but we can also deep-dive into images where the network was struggling to predict and try to assess why, leading to us improving our network, and potentially our input data.
+This dataset is extremely useful, as we can not only calculate our classification accuracy, but we can also deep dive into images where the network was struggling to predict and try to assess why, leading to us improving our network, and potentially our input data.

 <br>